Serbia profile - Timeline

 2007 November - Talks on the future status of Kosovo end in stalemate, with the province's ethnic Albanian leadership vowing to unilaterally declare independence.
 Serbia says it will resist independence moves.

-2008 February - Democratic Party leader Boris Tadic re-elected Serbian president defeating nationalist Tomislav Nikolic, giving a boost to Serbia's aspirations to join the EU.
+2008 February - Democratic Party leader Boris Tadic re-elected president, defeating nationalist Tomislav Nikolic, giving a boost to Serbia's aspirations to join the EU.

-2008 February - UN-administered Kosovo declares itself independent.
-Serbia says declaration illegal.
+2008 February - UN-administered Kosovo declares itself independent, which is gradually recognised by the US and most EU and Nato countries Serbia says declaration illegal.

 2008 April - EU foreign ministers sign a long-delayed pact on closer ties with Serbia, seen as a first step towards eventual Serbian membership of the EU.